awsdocs/aws-doc-sdk-examples/aws-cfn/cross-service/resilient-workflow/README.md

    Edit `params.json`.
 Add a new entry with `ParameterKey` as `SSMFailure` and set `ParameterValue` to `static`.

-4. **Bad credentials** — Sets the table name parameter so the recommendations service succeeds, but also updates one of the instances to use an instance profile that contains bad credentials.
+4. **Bad credentials** — Sets the table name parameter so the recommendations service succeeds, but also updates one of the instances to use an instance profile without appropriate credentials to access the DynamoDB table.
    Now, when the load balancer selects the bad instance to serve a request, it returns a static response because it cannot access the recommendation service, but the other instances return real recommendations.